lambda-feedback/freeBodyDiagrams/README.md

 - There are representations of user-drawn diagrams and model answers
 - There is functionality to display user-drawn diagrams as an svg, but this is not maintained and probably missing a lot of features
 - There is a website that allows the user to draw over a background image (like using a pen) and will save their answer as a png
-- Karl has provided two files involved with finding the RRE form of matrices (but with symbolic entries), and these are used in checking distances
+- Karl has provided two files involved with comparing the RRE form of matrices (but with symbolic entries), and these are used in checking distances

 ## Explanation of evaluation function algorithm
 The class `AnswerDiagram` contains the following: